0xIntuition/intuition-docs/docs/guides/overview/the-primitives/fundamentals/fees-rewards.md

 * **Meaningful Contributions**: Rewards motivate high-quality data creation.
 * **Structured Consensus**: Users are incentivized to align on effective data representations.

 By integrating these economic principles, Intuition not only secures the system against malicious attacks but also promotes a healthy, self-regulating ecosystem where users are rewarded for their contributions to the integrity and value of the data.

+## Next Steps

+Now that you understand Fees & Rewards, explore:
+- [State Interpretations](/guides/overview/the-primitives/fundamentals/state-interpretations) - Learn how the system state is interpreted
+- [Calculating Rewards](/guides/overview/the-primitives/structuring/calculating-rewards) - Advanced techniques for reward calculation
+- [Signal](/guides/overview/the-primitives/fundamentals/signal) - Understand how users interact with the economic system